nayeem86400/Sentiment_Analysis_VADER_vs_Roberta/README.md

 # Sentiment_Analysis_VADER_vs_Roberta
-A comparison study between NLTKs VADER Sentiment Scoring and Roberta Pre-trained Model
+This is a comparison study between two different approaches used for sentiment analysis.
+NLTKs VADER and Roberta pre-trained model.

 # VADER Seniment Scoring